Crowd Counting with Decomposed Uncertainty: Note on Inference Runtime

 \section{Note on Inference Runtime}

-We tested the inference runtime of DUB-CSRNet compared to the vanilla CSRNet to see how much computational increase the proposed bootstrap extension causes.
+We tested the inference runtime of DUBNet compared to the DUBNet without the DUB extension (i.e., single branch 1-1 connected layer) to see how much computational increase the proposed bootstrap extension causes.
 The first set of tests were performed on a CPU with 2.3GHz quad-core Intel Core i5 (8GB RAM).
 Nvidia P100 GPU was used for the second set of the tests.
 Each test was performed on ShanghaiTech Part A test dataset.
 The test showed that the average additional cost is very minimal, with 2\% increase on CPU and 0.5\% increase on GPU (almost negligible).
 This makes sense since the output heads only cover the last layer.
 Also, note that for training since we sample one output node per epoch and update the weights accordingly, there is no additional computation cost per epoch.
 Hence, this supports our claim that the proposed method is a very efficient way of producing uncertainty estimate.